Skip to main content

 Rendering

-A modern English translation of the Bible — Old Testament and New Testament — translated directly from the original Hebrew and Greek, with every decision documented.
+A modern English Bible translated directly from the Hebrew and Greek — with the manuscript and interpretive traditions visible at every verse.

 One verse.
 Three traditions.
 2,300 years of reading.